sgranade/twine-twee-language/README.md

 - Syntax highlighting
 - Error highlighting
 - Go to passage definition
+- Rename passages
 - Highlight references to passages in links
-- Build your game to a releasable HTML file.
+- Build your game to a releasable HTML file
-- Run your game in VS Code.
+- Run your game in VS Code

 ### Chapbook